Faris Haroun: Middlesbrough

 On 18 August 2011, Middlesbrough completed the signing of Haroun, on a three-year contract, following a successful trial.
 Middlesbrough manager Tony Mowbray said "It's good to get the deal completed.
 Faris has looked good in training", "He's fit and athletic, has a love of the game and is full of enthusiasm."

 Haroun made a dream start to his Middlesbrough career, scoring on his debut in a 3–1 win over Birmingham City on 21 August 2011.
 His first team start came three days later on 24 August 2011 when he helped Middlesbrough to a 2–0 victory over Peterborough United in the League Cup second round.
 Since making his debut, Haroun has been involved in a number of matches in the first team.
 Haroun scored his second goal for Middlesbrough in a 3–2 victory against Cardiff City on 17 December 2011.
 Despite being plagued with injuries throughout the 2011–12 season, he went on to make thirty–five appearances and scoring two times in all competitions.

 At the start of the 2012–13 season, Haroun made three league starts before being fringe from the first team for a month.
 He then started six league matches between 6 October 2012 and 6 November 2012.
 Haroun scored his first goal for Middlesbrough in the 2012–13 season against Hull City, in which he dribbled around the keeper in a 2–0 victory.
 However, during a 1–0 loss against Cardiff City on 17 November 2012, Haroun suffered a calf injury and was substituted in the 30th minute.
 After the match, it was announced that he was sidelined for two weeks.
-It wasn't until on 8 December 2012 when Haroun returned to the starting line–up against Peterborough United and scored his second and third goals of the season in a 3–2 win.
+On 8 December 2012 Haroun returned to the starting line–up against Peterborough United and scored his second and third goals of the season in a 3–2 win.
 However, during the match, he suffered a hamstring injury and was substituted as a result; which saw him sidelined for a month.
-It wasn't until on 12 January 2013 when Haroun returned to the starting line–up, in a 2–1 loss against Watford.
+On 12 January 2013 Haroun returned to the starting line–up in a 2–1 loss against Watford.
 A month later on 16 February 2013, he scored his fourth goal of the season, in a 4–1 loss against Crystal Palace.
 Later in the 2012–13 season, Haroun later found himself in and out of the starting line–up, which saw him placed on the substitute bench.
 He finished the season, making twenty–nine appearances and scoring four times in all competitions.

 Haroun made his only appearance for the club in the 2013–14 season came in the opening game of the season, where he played 29 minutes, in a 2–1 loss against Leicester City.
 However, he found his first team opportunities limited for the rest of his Middlesbrough's career.
 As a result, Haroun was linked a move away from the club, with Romanian club Astra Giurgiu.
 On 30 January 2014, Haroun's contract at Middlesbrough was cancelled by mutual consent.